Narotam-Mishra/material-ui-learning/ReadMe.txt

 # progress indicators inform users about the status of ongoing processes such as loading an app, submitting a form or saving updates.
 In MUI, we have linear and circular indicators and each of them can either be indeterminate or determined.

 # We can use progress indicators when we used to make API requests and user needs to be aware of the background process.

+## Lec 38 - Skeleton (9:41)

+# Skeleton components are used to display a placeholder preview of the content before the data get loaded to reduce load time.

+# Suppose if we wnated to show a loading state a Skeleton with animation is recommended.

+# Note - If we nest a Skeleton inside a typography component then the skeleton automatically infers the dimensions of the typography based on the variant.

+## Lec 39 - Loading Button (5:51)

+#